 Request Request an Appointment Forms Complete Our Forms Find Us Like Us on Facebook Reviews Leave a Google Review Call Text Map

-Scaling and Root Planing – West Seneca, NY
+Scaling & Root Planing – West Seneca, NY

 How We Save Smiles from Gum Disease

 When you think of oral health, you probably think about strong, white, clean teeth.
 However, don’t forget that a healthy smile isn’t complete without healthy gums!
 According to the Centers for Disease Control and Prevention, almost half of adults who are 30 and older have advanced periodontal disease, or gum disease.
 This means that millions of Americans are in danger of losing permanent teeth.
-Luckily, our team at Applegate Dental knows how to manage this situation and get our patients’ smiles back on track.
+Luckily, our team at Applegate Dental PLLC knows how to manage this situation and get our patients’ smiles back on track.
 Are your gums healthy?
-Contact us today to schedule an appointment with us to get the care your smile needs.
+Contact us today to schedule an appointment with us to get the care your smile needs with scaling and root planing in West Seneca.

 What Is Scaling and Root Planing?